This Post may contain Affiliate Links. Please read our Disclosure for legal jargon.

 You can easily restore the shine of tarnished silver by following these steps.
 This works only for original silver cutleries or ornaments.

-- Boil 2 cups of water, add 2 tablespoon baking soda and a pinch of salt along with an aluminum foil.
+- Boil 2 cups of water, add 2 tablespoons baking soda and a pinch of salt along with an aluminum foil.

-Your tarnished silver items will regain its shine easily.
+Your tarnished silver items will regain their shine easily.

 4. Clean Oral Appliances

-Having good oral hygiene is extremely important.
-To maintain good oral hygiene, it’s important to clean your oral appliances like toothbrush, retainers, and dentures from time to time.
+To maintain good oral hygiene, it’s important to clean your oral appliances like toothbrushes, retainers, and dentures from time to time.
 Since they go in the mouth, the last thing you would want is to clean them using chemicals.